Photos: Pro-Trump Supporters Breach the Capitol Building

 (Photo by OLIVIER DOULIERY/AFP via Getty Images)

-Police hold back supporters of US President Donald Trump as they gather outside the US Capitol’s Rotunda on January 6, 2021, in Washington, DC. – Demonstrators breeched security and entered the Capitol as Congress debated the a 2020 presidential election Electoral Vote Certification.
-(Photo by Olivier DOULIERY / AFP)
+Police hold back supporters of US President Donald Trump as they gather outside the US Capitol’s Rotunda on Jan.
+6, 2021, in Washington, DC.

 16/23